 Concentration on the expressive range of line and form in a variety of media and techniques.
 Emphasis is on the development of a personal calligraphy and the student's unique view of form.
 Representational and non-representational themes and concepts are used.
-Offered in the Fall semester.
+Offered every semester.